Glenalmond

 A short middle section of Glen Almond takes a NW-SE dogleg down to the Highland Boundary, and is known as the Sma' Glen, (Caol Ghlinn Amain - caol meaning a narrow place).
 The A822 road takes advantage of this deeply incised section of the glen to forge a route between Crieff and Strathbran, much as General Wade's Military Road did in the middle of the eighteenth century.
+The stretch of the river from Newton Bridge to Connachan Lodge is lined by ancient alders, evidence of coppice management over many centuries.

 Lower Glenalmond is the location for Glenalmond College, a private boarding school.